-'''

-sumCollects :: (Collects c1, Collects c2, Elem c1 ~ Elem c2) => c1 -> c2 -> c2
+sumCollects :: (Collects c1, Collects c2, Elem c1 ~ Elem c2) => c1 -> c2 -> c2 where we require that the element type of c1 and c2 are the same.

-'''

-where we require that the element type of c1 and c2 are the same.
 In general, the types t1 and t2 of an equality constraint may be arbitrary monotypes; i.e., they may not contain any quantifiers, independent of whether higher-rank types are otherwise enabled.

 Equality constraints can also appear in class and instance contexts.
 The former enable a simple translation of programs using functional dependencies into programs using family synonyms instead.
-The general idea is to rewrite a class declaration of the form to

-''' class C a b | a -> b

-class (F a ~ b) => C a b where

-type F a
+The general idea is to rewrite a class declaration of the form class C a b | a -> b to class (F a ~ b) => C a b where type F a

-'''

-That is, we represent every functional dependency (FD) al .. an $\rightarrow$ b by an FD type family F al .. an and a superclass context equality F al .. an $\sim$ b, essentially giving a name to the functional dependency.
+That is, we represent every functional dependency (FD) a1 .. an -> b by an FD type family F a1 .. an and a superclass context equality F a1 .. an ~ b, essentially giving a name to the functional dependency.
 In class instances, we define the type instances of FD families in accordance with the class head.
 Method signatures are not affected by that process.

-9.14.2 Heterogeneous equality
+10.14.2 Heterogeneous equality

 GHC also supports kind-heterogeneous equality, which relates two types of potentially different kinds.
-Heterogeneous equality is spelled ~~.
-Here are the kinds of ~ and ~~ to better understand their difference:
+Heterogeneous equality is spelled $\sim\sim$ .
+Here are the kinds of $\sim$ and $\sim\sim$ to better understand their difference:

-'''

-(~) :: forall k. k -> k -> Constraint

-(~~) :: forall k1 k2. k1 -> k2 -> Constraint
+(~) :: forall k. k -> k -> Constraint (~~) :: forall k1 k2. k1 -> k2 -> Constraint

-'''

-Users will most likely want $\sim$ , but $\sim$ is available if GHC cannot know, a priori, that the two types of interest have the same kind.
-Evidence that (a :: k1) $\sim$ (b :: k2) tells GHC both that k1 and k2 are the same and that a and b are the same.
+Users will most likely want ~, but ~~ is available if GHC cannot know, a priori, that the two types of interest have the same kind.
+Evidence that $(a :: k1) \sim (b :: k2)$ tells GHC both that k1 and k2 are the same and that a and b are the same.

-Because $\sim$ is the more common equality relation, GHC prints out $\sim\sim$ like $\sim$ unless -fprint-equality-relations (page 71) is set.
+Because ~ is the more common equality relation, GHC prints out ~~ like ~ unless -fprint-equality-relations (page 73) is set.

-9.14.3 Unlifted heterogeneous equality
+10.14.3 Unlifted heterogeneous equality

 Internal to GHC is yet a third equality relation (~#).
 It is heterogeneous (like ~~) and is used only internally.
-It may appear in error messages and other output only when -fprint-equality-relations (page 71) is enabled.
+It may appear in error messages and other output only when -fprint-equality-relations (page 73) is enabled.

-9.14.4 The Coercible constraint
+10.14.4 The Coercible constraint

-The constraint Coercible t1 t2 is similar to $t1 \sim t2$ , but denotes representational equality between t1 and t2 in the sense of Roles (Roles (page 442)).
+The constraint Coercible t1 t2 is similar to t1 $\sim$ t2, but denotes representational equality between t1 and t2 in the sense of Roles (Roles (page 445)).
 It is exported by Data.Coerce, which also contains the documentation.
 More details and discussion can be found in the paper "Safe Coercions".

-9.14.5 The Constraint kind
+10.14.5 The Constraint kind